Web Browser Settings

 - privacy.firstparty.isolate = false

-then toggle the setting to change it to true.
+then toggle the setting to change it to true (using the button on the right).

 When done, close and re-open Firefox.